 The goal of this course is to present the fundamental notions of interval analysis and its applications to numerical methods used in applied mathematics.
 Content: The set I(R) of bounded real intervals.
 The set I(C) of complex intervals.
 Interval arithmetic.
 Interval evaluation and range of real functions.
 Machine interval arithmetic.
 Finite convergence.
 Metric, absolute value and width in I(R) and in I(C).
 Interval matrix operations.
 Computable sufficient conditions for existence and convergence.
 Interval analysis and zeros of polynomials.
 Interval analysis and linear equations.
+Interval analysis and fixed points theory.
 Interval analysis and differential equations.
 Interval analysis and non-linear equations.
 Interval analysis and optimisation problems.